❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 Jan 10, 2023 | Clauses, Postnup, Prenuptial Agreements

-We all know some people are crazy and crazy people add crazy things to their prenups and postnups!
-From weight gain to pets to drug use, there is no shortage of crazy in this article.
+We all know some people are crazy, and crazy people add crazy things to their prenups and postnups!
+From weight gain to pets to drug use, there is no shortage of craziness in this article.
 But we want you to know that many of the clauses in this article would not hold up in a court of law.
 The clauses below are known as “lifestyle clauses,” and many state courts will simply not entertain them.
 Regardless, it’s still interesting to see what wild things people come up with!

-No drug use
+No drug use clauses

-A no-drug use clause in a prenup or postnup is essentially saying, “my spouse will pay me $X if they do drugs.”
+A no-drug use clause in a prenup or postnup is essentially saying, “My spouse will pay me $X if they do drugs.”
 This is typically seen with drug addict spouses who are in recovery and promising to stay clean.
 However, beware that this may not hold up in court.
-For example, a case stemming out of California in 2004 threw out a postnup that stated the husband could not do cocaine, and if he did, the wife would be awarded certain property.
+For example, a case stemming out of California in 2004 threw out a postnuptial agreement that stated the husband could not do cocaine, and if he did, the wife would be awarded certain property.
 The court explained that to evaluate the husband’s misconduct (i.e., use of cocaine) would be against Cal.
 Fam.
 Code. § 2335, which disallows a judge from looking into either party’s conduct in a divorce proceeding.

 Another classic “no drug use” clause allegedly comes from Nicole Kidman and Keith Urban’s prenup.
 Urban was reportedly addicted to alcohol, cocaine, and ecstasy and had trouble controlling himself.
 Supposedly, the prenup states that Keith would get $600k from Kidman for every year that they stayed married, but only if he were to abstain from drug and alcohol use.
 Apparently, Urban struggled for a while at the beginning of the marriage, but eventually went to rehab and got sober.
 They are still happily married today (as far as we know)!

 Lisa Zeiderman, a managing partner at Miller Zeiderman LLP, explained how one client included in their postnup a clause that said the husband shall pay the wife $10 million if she promised to love him forever.
-She eventually filed for divorce, and he argued that she breached the contract (she did not love him forever, hence the filing for divorce) and he shouldn’t have to pay.
+She eventually filed for divorce, and he argued that she breached the contract (she did not love him forever, hence the filing for divorce), and he shouldn’t have to pay.
 Unfortunately for the husband, he did end up having to pay, and the clause caused a lot of disappointment and stress.
 Not to mention the added legal fees he incurred trying to argue his case.

-Monster-in-law
+Monster-in-law clauses

 Some prenups have allegedly been known to include clauses regarding time spent with in-laws or restrictions around in-laws.
 Whether that be a requirement to spend every Sunday with the fam or spending no time with them at all, this clause may be desirable for those spouses who believe their in-laws are “difficult” or too involved in the marriage.
 Again, this is a lifestyle clause that may be difficult to enforce in a court.
 There’s no guarantee that an in-law clause will stand.

-Weight gain
+Weight gain clauses

+The subheader speaks for itself.
+Some prenups claim to restrict the weight gain of their partner.
+If the partner does gain weight, they may be required to pay their spouse money.
+Yikes!
 An infamous example of the weight gain clause was allegedly present in Jessica Simpson and Tony Romo’s prenup, even though they never ended up getting married.
 The rumored prenup declared that Jessica would pay Tony $500,000 for every pound she gained above 135 pounds.
 No wonder their relationship ended before they could actually get married!

-Who “gets” the babysitter?
+Who “gets” the babysitter clause

 For those folks with domestic help, such as babysitters, pool boys, gardeners, maids, etc., etc., they may have established a connection to such domestic help and be devastated should they lose them (cue tiny violin!).
 Allegedly, some prenups have been known to include which spouse “gets” which domestic service worker.
-Again, people have free will, and domestic service workers may work for whomever they choose.
+Again, people have free will, and domestic service workers may work for whoever they choose.
 So, this clause is very unlikely to hold up in court, but at least they know their work is truly respected!

-Alone time
+Alone time clauses

 Have a workaholic spouse and want to make sure you get that one-on-one face time with your boo each week?
 That’s allegedly what Mark Zuckerberg and his wife, Priscilla Chan, put in their prenup.
-To be exact reports state that Priscilla is granted one date per week and at least 100 minutes of alone time outside of the home and office.
+To be exact, reports state that Priscilla is granted one date per week and at least 100 minutes of alone time outside of the home and office.
 Aww, how… sweet?
 Luckily for this couple, they’re still happily married and have been together for over 20 years now.

 Infidelity clauses

 Ahh, the famous infidelity clause (sometimes referred to as the “no-cheating” clause).
-This clause basically says, “if you cheat on me, you pay me!”
+This clause basically says, “If you cheat on me, you pay me!”
 Now, as a forewarning, this clause may not hold up in many states, including California.
 California has been known to strike infidelity clauses, along with other lifestyle clauses.
 There are some states out there that may uphold this type of clause.

 A well-known infidelity clause from the celebrity world comes from Michael Douglas and Catherine Zeta-Jones.
 Michael Douglas was allegedly a sex addict (although he publicly denied this), and their prenup required him to pay her $5 million if he cheated.
 Lucky for them, they celebrated their 22nd wedding anniversary in 2022 and are still happily married.